 |Date of visit:||9.10.1998 & 7.12.2005|

 & GROOMBRIDGE RAILWAY

 To save operating costs a number of new halts were opened in the south east from 1906 with the introduction of single carriage railmotors fitted with mechanically worked controls to enable them to be hauled or propelled by small tank locomotives.
 These halts were served only by the railmotors; one of these was at Hurst Green between Oxted and Edenbridge Town.
-Husrt Green Halt was closed on 12.6.1961 and resited to the north side of Greenhurst Lane.
+Husrt Green Halt was closed on 12.6.1961 and replaced by a new station on the north side of Greenhurst Lane.

 By the 1960's the Beeching era had begun and by 1964 new timetables were introduced making travel difficult with long waits for connections, by now a common ploy to reduce the number of passengers.
 The railway board wanted to close the line south of Hurst Green Junction to Lewes, together with the branch to Tunbridge Wells West.
 This met with vigorous opposition from local authorities and private individuals.
 Eventually the Minister gave way and agreed closure between Uckfield and Lewes from 6th January 1969.